Essential Sewing Kit

 - Marking tools such as tailor’s chalk, vanishing ink marker or even washable markers from your kid’s coloring stash.

-- A seam gauge – This is a great tool for making accurate measurements and for tracing straight lines such as darts.
+- A seam gauge – This is an excellent tool for making accurate measurements and for tracing straight lines such as darts.

 - A seam ripper – All new seam rippers are sharp and precise.
 Make sure to change out your seam ripper every month or two; it will save you time!